Redo of Healer: Characters

 The second princess of Jioral Kingdom, and younger sister of Flare.
 Both sisters had a close relationship until Flare received a higher reputation for awakening as the Magic Hero and belittles Norn.
 Compared to her big sister, Norn is a strategist who runs her kingdom in a sadistic and manipulative manner and aims to drive Flare out of the throne.
-In the previous world, Norn saw through Keyaru's scheme and revenge plot but foolish lets it slide, making him see Norn his greatest foe.
+In the previous world, Norn saw through Keyaru's scheme and revenge plot but foolishly lets it slide, making him see Norn his greatest foe.
 Following Flare's apparent murder, Norn meant to gain aid from neighboring kingdoms by exterminating all innocent demons, after her soldiers killed a friend that Keyarga got to know.
 He and Freia halt her schemes and capture her.
 As he did with Flare, Keyarga rapes her and erases and alters Norn's memories and appearance to become his little sister named Ellen.
 As Ellen, she has a brother complex and views Freia as a "big sister".